 Accuracy for these benchmarks will be greatest if you aim to calculate your data over the last 12 months.
 For team members that have been with you for less than 12 months you may need to extrapolate from the period they have worked.
 Please see the data tips sheets for greater detail on how you might extract this data from your VBMS.

-Calculate the average transaction fee for a full-time equivalent vet in your practice.
+Calculate the average SA transaction fee for each veterinarian in your practice over the last 12 months.
 If this individual does mostly surgery, please indicate this in your notes.